PannenetsF/CS-APP-Solutions/Chap03/Chap03.md

 ![](img/para_reg.png)

 If too many parameters needed that registers are not enough, we need stack for para_7 to para_n.
 And para_7 is at stack top.

+##### Local Storage on the stack

+When the regs are not enough for paras, we need  stack to hold local varibles.

+When you call it, it will allocate some space on the stack, and it will be freed after call.

+##### Local Storage in the regs

+The regs are the only to be shared to any procedure.

+So what's the difference between `callee-saved` and `caller saved`?

+`callee-saved` means that, if you call a procedure and you have to use some regs, you should save the origin value to stack and restore it after call.

+`caller-saved` means you cannot ask the callee to do the job, you should do it yourself.

+##### Recursive

+It's almost the same with loop in asm.
+But recursive procedure will have a large stack usage.

+#### Array Allocation and access

+##### Rules

+As we know data type has size varying from 8, 16, 32, 64, and the nature of an array is address and bias.

+You can simply store the base address, the use the `(%reg1, %reg2, scale)` manner to access an element.

+##### Operations

+Apply `mov_` and `leaq` to get a pointer.
+Apply `(%reg, %reg, scale)` to get a pointer dereference.

 ### Homework